business

 How is Cost to Company calculated in salary?

 Cost to Company is calculated by adding up the direct benefits, indirect benefits and savings contribution.
-Direct benefits include things like your salary, medical insurance and housing allowance.

 Cost to Company formula: